The Super-Takumar 55mm f1.8 is an all-time classic and one of the best vintage lenses commonly available today.

 Again though, photography is all about trying new gear, challenging yourself with new limits, and making the best of the lens you have with you.

-As the gallery shows, I did get to grips with the focal length, and I ended up really enjoying the street photography I did with it.
+Once I’d gotten to grips with the focal length, I ended up really enjoying the street photography I did with it.

 For example, I don’t think I would’ve got close enough to get the following shot with a wider lens on my camera.